Pointwise-in-Time Explanation for Linear Temporal Logic Rules: Background

-\textbf{Kripke Structures.} We define a Kripke structure over a set of atomic propositions, named \textit{labels}, as in Definition \ref{Kripkedef}. \begin{definition}[Kripke structure] Given a set $P$ of labels, the Kripke structure $K$ over $P$ is a tuple
+Fundamentally, our Rule Status Assessment may be applied to any dynamical system which produces a sequence of `labels' or `atomic propositions.'
+One way to express such a system is via a Kripke structure as in Definition \ref{Kripkedef}. \begin{definition}[Kripke structure] Given a set $P$ of labels, the Kripke structure $K$ over $P$ is a tuple